BroadbandForum/usp/specification/mtp/stomp/index.md

 **R-STOMP.23a** - USP Endpoints MUST support STOMP content-type header value of `application/vnd.bbf.usp.error`.

-**R-STOMP.24** - When a USP Endpoint receives a `MESSAGE` frame containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST ignore the USP Record if *either* of the following two cases is true:
+**R-STOMP.24** - When a USP Endpoint receives a `MESSAGE` frame containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST ignore the USP Record if the received STOMP MESSAGE frame did not include a `usp-err-id` header.

-* the receiving USP Endpoint does not support `application/vnd.bbf.usp.error` content-type value, or

-* the received STOMP MESSAGE frame did not include a `usp-err-id` header

-**R-STOMP.24a** - When a USP Endpoint receives a MESSAGE frame containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing the receiving USP Endpoint MUST send a STOMP SEND frame with an `application/vnd.bbf.usp.error` content-type header value if *both* of the following two cases are true:
+**R-STOMP.24a** - When a USP Endpoint receives a MESSAGE frame containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing the receiving USP Endpoint MUST send a STOMP SEND frame with an `application/vnd.bbf.usp.error` content-type header value if the received STOMP MESSAGE frame includes a `usp-err-id` header.

-* the receiving USP Endpoint supports `application/vnd.bbf.usp.error` content-type value, and

-* the received STOMP MESSAGE frame includes a `usp-err-id` header

 **R-STOMP.24b** - A USP Endpoint MUST include a `usp-err-id` STOMP header in `SEND` frames of content-type `application/vnd.bbf.usp.msg`.
 The value of this header is:  `<USP Record to-id  > + "/" + <USP Message msg_id>`.
 Since the colon "`:`" is a reserved character in STOMP headers, all instances of "`:`" in the USP Record to-id MUST be expressed using percent-encoding of `%3A`.